 The Evolution of Condensate Traps

-Since the early 1900s, managing condensation in HVAC/R systems has been essential to prevent water damage comparable to a leaking roof or burst pipe.
+Since the establishment of mechanical cooling in the early 1900's, managing the significant amount of constant accumulated condensation in HVAC/R systems has always been vital to preventing water damage comparable to a roof leak or pipe burst.
 Yet, condensate drainage remains one of the most overlooked aspects of an HVAC system.
-While many people forget to change air filters, drainage issues are even easier to ignore, often going unnoticed until significant damage has already occurred.
-Because these problems develop gradually, they frequently cause hidden damage long before they become apparent.
+While many people forget to change air filters, drainage issues are even easier to ignore, often going unnoticed until considerable damage has already occurred.
+Because these problems develop gradually behind the scenes, the damage can become catastrophic before it’s ever discovered.

 The Problem with Traditional Condensate Traps